benhoyt/benhoyt.github.com/writings/micropledge.md

 ### Over-complicated progress and payout system

 One reason microPledge didn't take off was that the system was just too complicated.
-Remember that we were three engineers with no product designers.
+Remember that we were three engineers with little marketing know-how.
 Instead of making a dead-simple "version 1", we created a Rube Goldberg machine: technically brilliant, but hard to understand.

 We designed an incremental payout system, letting the project creator drag a slider to say (for example) "I'm 30% done", and upload evidence -- photos or source code -- to show the progress they'd made on the product so far.
 Pledgers would be notified, then they would drag the slider to vote, and after a voting period the creator would get 30% × TotalPledged × AverageVotePercentage.